elunna/nerfhack-changelog/README.md

 * Confers see invisible and stun resistance when worn.

 ### Serenity
-* This silver spear blocks aggravate monster if present, prevents monsters from berserking, and counters 80% of hostile monster spells
+* This silver spear has some nice benefits when wielded:
+* counters 80% of hostile monster spells while wielded
+* blocks aggravate monster
+* prevents monsters from berserking
-* It also absorbs curses like Magicbane
+* absorbs curses like Magicbane

 ## NEW MONSTERS